dirkpetersen/forever-slurm/README.md

 systemctl --no-pager --user status forever-ssh-forward
 ```

-In some cases, systemctl commands may not work, for example if you switched to the current account from another account (`su -`), make sure that DBUS_SESSION_BUS_ADDRESS is set, you might have to add the below to the ~/.bashrc of the service account where you install forever-slurm
+In some cases, systemctl commands may not work, for example, if you switched to the current account from another account (`su -`), make sure that DBUS_SESSION_BUS_ADDRESS is set.
+You might have to add the below to the ~/.bashrc of the service account where you install forever-slurm

 ```
 export DBUS_SESSION_BUS_ADDRESS=${DBUS_SESSION_BUS_ADDRESS:-unix:path=/run/user/$(id -u)/bus}